 - Go fishing—whether casting in the Buskin River or chartering a boat, this is the place to catch the big one.

 You can get here by ferry in nine hours from Homer, which is 4-5 hours drive from Anchorage.
 Ferry travel needs to be arranged well in advance and is not frequent.
 For all these reasons, flying is your best choice for getting to Kodiak.
-You can get here in just 1 hour and 10 minutes on Alaska Airlines (typically 1-2 flights daily).
+You can get here in just 1 hour and 10 minutes on Alaska Airlines (typically 1-2 flights daily), or charter a flight with Natron Air.
 Be aware that Kodiak can get socked in by weather, which may delay your flight in or out of town.

 Click here for an itinerary that includes Kodiak.